NoSharp/NTCPP/README.md

   -- Connects to a socket
   sock_connect(IpAddress, port) -- IpAddress is a String, Port is an integer.
 Returns an integer (aka the socket id).
-  -- Reads a payload from a server sock_read(socketId, bytestoread) -- SocketId is an Integer, BytesToRead is an integer, returns string.
+  -- Reads a payload from a server sock_read(socketId, bytestoread) -- SocketId is an Integer, BytesToRead is an integer.
+Returns string.
   -- Send data to the socket.
   sock_send(socketId, data) -- SocketId is an Integer, Data is a string.
 Returns nothing.